 What gets tedious:

-virt-installhas a million flags.
-I have wrapper scripts, but it’s not pretty. - Monitoring: You end up writing scripts to check VM status, resource usage, health.
-Or grafana dashboards with libvirt exporters.
+• Monitoring: You end up writing scripts to check VM status, resource usage, and health.
+Or you stand up a Grafana dashboard with a libvirt exporter, which is its own little project.

 Why Proxmox Exists

-I’m not saying you need Proxmox.
-For a homelab where you’re the only admin, NixOS + virsh + scripts is perfectly viable.
-I’ve run it that way for years.
+I won’t tell you that you need it.
+For a homelab where you’re the only admin, NixOS plus virsh plus a few scripts is genuinely fine.
+I’ve run it that way for years and it kept working.

-- Emergency response: At 3 AM, clicking buttons is easier than remembering
+• Emergency response: at 3 AM, clicking is more reliable than recalling virsh syntax

-- Integrated features: Backup scheduling, HA clustering, firewall rules — configured in one place
+• Integrated features: backup scheduling, HA clustering, and firewall rules configured in one place